 How the Ampersand Hotel drew inspiration from South Kensington’s museum district

 I love design in boutique hotels.
 Every time I visit one, I try to see if there is a story in the design and if I can identify any sources of inspiration.
-It’s like when I used to play the game scavenger hunt as a child and submerge myself in the pleasure of finding clues and solving puzzles in order to find the prized object.
+It’s like when I used to play the game scavenger hunt as a child and submerge myself in the pleasure of finding clues and solving puzzles to find the prized object.

-The actual building of the hotel was originally built in 1888 as a hotel of 80-rooms, in a very significant period, following the success of the Great Exhibition 1851 – an idea created by Prince Albert, Queen Victoria’s husband to showcase creations of industrialization and the role Great Britain was playing as a leader and innovator of this revolution.
+The actual building of the hotel was initially built in 1888 as a hotel of 80-rooms, in a very significant period, following the success of the Great Exhibition 1851 – an idea created by Prince Albert, Queen Victoria’s husband to showcase creations of industrialization and the role Great Britain was playing as leader and innovator of this revolution.

 South Kensington naturally became a museum site (taking the name of Albertopolis) following the accumulation of surplus items that had been exhibited at the Great Exhibition.Consequently, the Victoria & Albert Museum, the Royal Albert Hall and the Science Museum were built shortly after to house the vast collections of works.

-The Natural History Museum was also built in the same area to house the collections Sir.
+The Natural History Museum was also built in the same area to house the collections, Sir.
 Hans Sloane, which included many anthropological and natural history specimens.

 The Victoria & Albert Museum (V&A)

-The success of Prince Albert’s Great Exhibition in 1851 had amassed a large financial profit of which Albert was keen to use to develop educational establishments for the public.
+The success of Prince Albert’s Great Exhibition in 1851 had amassed a sizeable financial profit of which Albert was keen to use to develop educational establishments for the public.
 The first development was named South Kensington Museum and was opened in 1857.
 It was later renamed The Victoria & Albert Museum in memory of the work and support that Prince Albert had dedicated to the advancement of the Art & Sciences.

-One of my favourite collections from the V&A are the tile designs of Owen Jones.
-He was an architect, designer and theorist who became well known during time of the Great Exhibition.
+One of my favourite collections from the V&A is the tile designs of Owen Jones.
+He was an architect, designer and theorist who became well known during the time of the Great Exhibition.
 He was particularly inspired by how geometry, mathematics and astronomy were used in the designs of tiles in the Islamic culture.

-He was also very influential in the formation and development of the V&A, which is why I personally see inspiration from his work within the Ampersand Hotel, more specifically within the entrance of the hotel’s restaurant Apero.
+He was also very influential in the formation and development of the V&A, which is why I see inspiration from his work within the Ampersand Hotel, more specifically within the entrance of the hotel’s restaurant Apero.
 The black & white style mosaic flooring, very popular in the Victorian times, fits so well amongst the other modern aspects of the restaurant, including the suspended Allegro Assai Lamp by Foscarini.